Sutrapur Thana

 Sutrapur (সূত্রাপুর) is a Thana of Dhaka District in the Division of Dhaka, Bangladesh.

 Geography

 Sutrapur is bounded by Paltan Thana, Motijheel Thana and Sabujbagh Thana on the north, Keraniganj Upazila on the south, Sabujbagh Thana, Jatrabari Thana and Gendaria Thana on the east and Kotwali Thana and Bangshal Thana on the west.
 It has a total area of 2.08 km2.

 Demographics

+According to the 2022 Bangladeshi census, Sutrapur Thana had 21,022 households and a population of 85,033.
+5.46% of the population were under 5 years of age.
+Sutrapur had a literacy rate (age 7 and over) of 90.06%: 89.98% for males and 90.16% for females, and a sex ratio of 125.76 males for every 100 females.

 According to the 2011 Census of Bangladesh, Sutrapur Thana has a population of 211,210 with average household size of 4.9 members, and an average literacy rate of 79.9% against the national average of 51.8%.

 Economy

 Sutrapur houses some of the oldest businesses in the city.
 Call Ready began in 1948 as Arju Light House, a small business that rented out lights and phonographs for events.
 They soon branched out into microphones and loudspeakers, supplying them for many historic political meetings and rallies.
 As of 2017, they still have a storefront in Lakshmibazar.